biscuitboost/yourbanger-fe/src/data/post/unique-gift-ideas-for-him.md

   - christmas gifts
 author: YourBanger.com Team
 metadata:
-  title: "Unique Gift Ideas for Him This Holiday | YourBanger"
+  title: "Unique Gift Ideas for Him This Holiday | YourBanger.com"
   description: "Looking for unique gift ideas for him?
 These unexpected presents go beyond the usual suspects.
 From custom songs to personalized experiences."
 ---